marihra/rothova-dane-ucetnictvi/README.md

 # rothova-dane-ucetnictvi

-Single page website using HTML5, SCSS, and Javascript.
+One-page website using HTML5, SCSS, and Javascript.

 ## Prerequisites